Adultery & Divorce

 Usually, when your spouse stays apart for a year, filing a divorce may be your best option.
 They already gave you a sign they’d like to have a divorce.

-However, the only condition for a spouse to file for divorce while living with the other partner is by providing proof to live separately.
+However, the only condition for a spouse to file for separation while living with the other partner is by providing proof to live separately.
 Some examples of such proofs include living in separate rooms, have no sexual relationship, don’t eat together, don’t do any household chores together, and more.

 Steps to Take Before Getting a Divorce